seancdavis/sapwood-classic/docs/04-communicative_workflow/01-communicative_workflow.md

-sapwood is built around the idea of a Communicative Workflow.
+Sapwood is built around the idea of a Communicative Workflow.
 This workflow enables you to build unique and fully customized sites from the ground up, all while working in a team.

 Development vs. Production
 ----------------

-We'll use the difference between these two environments to explain how to work, so it's important you understand the difference.
-If you've developed and deployed a web project before, you probably already get it.

-In sapwood, like most web development projects, a *develoment* environment means *an instance of the entire application that runs locally on your machine or one of your team member's machines*.
-There can be as many of these instances as you need -- likely equal to the number of members on your web team.
+In Sapwood, like most web development projects, the *development* environment means *an instance of the entire application that runs locally on your machine or one of your team member's machines*.
+There can be as many of these instances as you need -- likely equal to the number of team members.

-The *production* environment is *the one instance of sapwood that hosts the final versions of your sites*.
-Production is accessible by the Internet and is likely tied to a specific domain name.
+The *production* environment is *the one instance of Sapwood that hosts the final versions of your sites*.
+Production is accessible via a specific domain name.

-And while we say *there is only one production environment*, you could have certainly deployed more than one, if necessary.
-But our goal is that you're bringing all your sites into one application to make it easier to manage.
+And while *there is only one production environment*, you *could* create more than one.
+In that case, they would operate separately from each other.

 Content Flow
 ----------------

-Based on this setup, it then makes sense that **content flows downhill**.
-What we mean is that *any real content should be created **in the production environment***.

-By using content syncing methods, [explained here](/docs/communicative_workflow/syncing_content), you can easily bring your development instance up to date with production without having to run any command line tasks.

-Meanwhile, any *content created for testing code* would be created in your local development environment.
-At this time, this content *can not be shared with your team members, or with any other development environments*.
+Since v1.1, content does not *flow* at all.
+It simply *lives* in production.
+There is no more syncing or worrying about staying updated with production.
+If you connect your databases correctly, then you any content you interact with is live in production.

+Because of this, pages that are in *DRAFT* status are not viewable by the public in production.
+However, your development app will see them.
+It is for this reason that you can add sections to your site even after the site is live.

 Code Flow
 ----------------

-In contrast to content, **code flows uphill**.
-You should *write your code in development environments, and "deploy" to production*.
-Your teammates use your remote git repository to keep their development code up to date (part of which can be done through the app).
+The code flows as it normally would in a rails project.
+You develop and test locally, and then you *"deploy" to production*.
+You and your teammates use git, along with some features of the UI to stay up to date with the latest code (and to track your changes).

-The entire workflow is managed by using Git, which is explained in more detail in [this section](/docs/communicative_workflow/working_with_git).
+Git is explained in more detail in [this section](/docs/communicative_workflow/working_with_git).

 Content Determines Code
 ----------------

-Because content and code are not yet closely knit together, they rely on you understanding an expected behavior.
-In the most general sense, **content determines code**.
-In other words, the way in which you build the content determines the way in which you **must** build the code if you want the code to to work.
+**Content determines code**.
+That means the way in which you build the content determines how you **must** build the code if you want your site to be error-free.

 This is explained much more fully in [Building Content](/docs/building_content).

 Future Versions
 ----------------

+A big part of building content effectively is to have full access to and knowledge of the Sapwood API.
+In this version of the docs, you can find the items you need to be able to build a site.

-Keep in mind that the primary goal of v2.0 of sapwood will be to more closely intertwine the processes of writing code and writing content.
+That being said, the primary goal of v2.0 is to get more organized and provide a full API reference.
 [Let us know](mailto:sean@rocktree.us) if you'd like to contribute.